PranayEGit/hello-world/README.md

 # hello-world
 my first repository

-Hello All,
+Hello guyz,

-i'm interested in technologies of Java which includes core & advanced level. trying to modify the stuff in the file.
+i'm interested in technologies of Java which includes core & advanced level. trying to modify some stuff in the file.
-123
-456

 Thanks,
 Pranay.